unstoppabledomains/dev-docs/developer-toolkit/resolve-domains-in-web-applications.md

 ---
-title: Resolving Domains in Web Applications
+title: Resolving Domains in Web Applications | UD Developer Portal
 description: This page describes how to use the Resolution library to resolve NFT domains in web applications.
 It assumes a basic understanding of UD Resolution.
 ---